+In the UK, austerity policies have been a key element of Government policy since the Conservative Party-led (with the Liberal Democrats) coalition government took control in May 2010.
+The government implemented a range of public spending cuts as part of its ‘Comprehensive Spending Review’ (Spending Review 2010, 2013).
+This represented a significant fiscal consolidation amounting to a £81 billion reduction in public spending across multiple government departments, delivered on a national and regional scale at a council level in the subsequent years.
+As a result, public services were stopped, reduced or reorganised, creating challenges for access to, in particular, libraries, clubs for disabled children and leisure centres (Blyth, 2013; Parnell et al., 2015).
 In this article, we follow Blyth’s (2013, p.
 2) description of austerity as ‘a form of voluntary deflation in which the economy adjusts through the reduction of wages, prices, and public spending to restore competitiveness which is [supposedly] best achieved by cutting the state’s budget, debts, and deficits’.
-As Anstead (2017) discusses, austerity itself is an idea that divides economic and political opinion.
+As stated by Anstead (2017), austerity itself is an idea that divides economic and political opinion.
 It is extremely difficult to argue that a finely nuanced concept such as austerity is definitively “bad”, bearing in mind that it has temporal dimensions and may have different effects in different national contexts.
-However, Marmot & Bell (2009) argue that when pursued by national governments, austerity policies can result in a loss of prosperity and lead a substantial segment of the population into poverty.
-Similarly, Ostry, Loungani, and Furceri (2016) suggest that neoliberal economic agendas promote inequality in nations where they are pursued.
+However, Marmot and Bell (2009) argue that when pursued by national governments, austerity policies can result in a loss of prosperity and lead a substantial segment of the population into poverty.
+This view is also shared by Ostry, Loungani, and Furceri (2016), who’s evidence suggests that neoliberal economic agendas promote inequality in nations where they are pursued.
 The efficacy of austerity policies has also been criticised by The International Monetary Fund in its World Economic Outlook Report (2016).
+Sport is not immune to such policy implications, as such sport organisations and opportunities could be impacted directly and indirectly by public policy changes.
+Moreover, austerity in a sporting context may widen the inequality between those that have opportunities and those that do not (Widdop et al., 2018).
+Furthermore, given sports role in the policy directions of health, education and community cohesion, sport is a significant contributor to policy targets.

-This resulted in an increasing pressure on local government to move towards privatisation of public service provision (Jones & Stewart, 2012; Levitas, 2012; Parnell, Millward, & Spracklen, 2015) and the asset transfer of public services to third sector / non-profit groups (Nichols et al., 2015).
+It is clear and supported by evidence that the austerity agenda has provided an increasing pressure on local government to move towards privatisation of public service provision (Jones & Stewart, 2012; Levitas, 2012; Parnell, Millward, & Spracklen, 2015) and the asset transfer of public services to third sector / non-profit groups (Nichols et al., 2015).
 Following this period, the Chancellor of the Exchequer (equivalent to the Finance Minister) of the time, George Osborne, scheduled a further 20% reduction in expenditure between 2014-2018 (Croucher, 2013) supported by the Prime Minister, David Cameron, who stated that there was a need for ‘a leaner, more efficient state’ in which ‘we need to do more with less.
 Not just now, but permanently’ (quoted in Krugman 2012: 1).
-Lowndes and Gardner (2016) have argued that this initial period of austerity has concluded, and following the election of a majority Conservative government in 2015, England entered a new policy context of new funding cuts, on top of previous ones.
-This is a period termed ‘super-austerity’, which is likely to continue until at least 2020 (Lowndes & Gardner, 2016, p.
+Lowndes and Gardner (2016) have argued that this initial period of austerity has concluded, and following the election of a majority Conservative government in 2015, England entered a new policy context of new funding cuts, on top of previous ones, estimated at £18bn of ‘consolidation’ measures through the ‘new fiscal charter’ delivered by 2019/2020 (HM Treasury, 2015).
+This adds huge and additional threats to services in a period termed ‘super-austerity’, which is likely to continue until at least 2020 (Lowndes & Gardner, 2016, p.
 359).